Fabric Stash Buster Bunting

 Iron your fabric scraps if they have been all scrunched up in a box or bag somewhere, maybe even wash them first if they smell a bit musty!

 Using your template cut out triangles from your fabric scraps.
-It is worth checking the grain and cutting them all the same way.
+It is worth checking the grain (direction the weave of the fabric goes) and cutting them all the same way if possible.
 I may have snuck just one or two triangles in there that were cut at an angle, just because that was the only way they'd fit but mostly I was good and the grain line followed straight down the centre of the triangle.

-Trim the narrow point as shown below, close but not too close:
+Trim away the seam allowance near the narrow point as shown below, close but not too close:

 Then turn the flag right side out and press.